Sebazzz/typescript-knockout-to-json-mapping/README.md

 # typescript-knockout-to-json-mapping
-Typescript Knockout to JSON mapping
+Prototype for mapping JSON objects to knockout classes